 A short guide to using SLU's git resources

-Reccomended Course textbook: Modern Operating Systems, 4th Ed. by Tanenbaum and Bos.
+Reccomended Course textbook: Modern Operating Systems by Tanenbaum and Bos.
 Either the 3rd or 4th Edition works fine.
 A classic computing textbook on the fundamentals of operating systems, with a bent towards Unix-like operating systems.
-This book is not required for the course, rather it is a secondary source of information that provides a more comprehensive textbook-like presentation of the material for students who prefer this.
+This book is not required for the course, rather it is a secondary source of information that provides a more comprehensive and textbook-like presentation of the material for students who prefer this.
 I will not be assigning homework from the book or taking test questions from the book.
 Access to the book's companion website is not required and will not be used during this course.

 Linux skills references: